-The carrying value of the Company's financial assets and liabilities, except for derivative warrant liabilities (classified as FVTPL), are classified as amortized cost as at December 31, 2024.
-The fair values of financial instruments, which include cash, amounts receivable, accounts payable and accrued liabilities, and due to related parties approximate their carrying values due to the relatively short-term maturity of these instruments.
+The carrying value of the Company's financial assets and liabilities, except for derivative warrant liabilities (classified as FVTPL), are classified as amortized cost as at March 31, 2025.
+The fair values of financial instruments, which include cash, amounts receivable, accounts payable and accrued liabilities, due to related parties, promissory notes and loans payable, and lease liabilities approximate their carrying values due to the relatively short-term maturity of these instruments.